+Opto SSV0

-Opto SSV0 - Sports Vision - 2.0 credits
+Sports Vision

 This elective course covers the skills required for different sports, the evaluation techniques, treatment, and management of binocular, sensory-integrative anomalies that may interfere with sports performance.
 The course will also include the use of optical compensation to enhance vision in athletes and vision therapy procedures to enhance the athletic performance.